Your Mini Basket

 Released in the mid-2000s, the Sonos Connect allowed music lovers to stream from digital music services straight to their existing stereo.

-But since music streaming has evolved to give listeners hi-res audio on tap, the original Connect is now ready to bow out gracefully to its highly speculated replacement.
+But since music streaming has evolved to give listeners hi-res audio, the original Connect is now ready to bow out to its highly speculated replacement.

-The Sonos Port is an entertainment hub designed to fuse contemporary music playback with the classic sound of your chosen stereo, and is the key to unlocking a vast world of music, radio stations and audiobooks awaiting your enjoyment.
+The Sonos Port is designed to fuse today's streaming methods with the classic sound of your chosen stereo, and is the key to unlocking a vast world of music, radio stations and audiobooks.

-And with the ability to read the ever-increasing array of digital music formats, the Sonos Port can also play your personal music files collection from a NAS (Network-Attached Storage) drive too.
+And with the ability to read the ever-increasing amount of digital music formats, the Sonos Port can also play your personal music files collection from a NAS (Network-Attached Storage) drive too.

 Despite no Bluetooth connection for streaming music from mobile devices, Sonos has ensured that the Port can play back your favourite tunes via Apple Airplay 2.
 Meanwhile, line-in terminals will allow guest users to hook up quickly and with ease to their chosen audio device.